1-800 Contacts

 1-800 Contacts Inc. is an American contact lens retailer based in Draper, Utah.
-The brands that 1-800 Contacts use includes Johnson & Johnson Vision Care, Alcon, Bausch & Lomb and CooperVision.
+The brands that 1-800 Contacts sells include Johnson & Johnson Vision Care, Alcon, Bausch & Lomb and CooperVision.
 The company was founded as the industry's first way to buy contacts online and has since expanded to provide online prescription renewals, glasses, lens replacements, and the in-house AquaSoft Daily contact lenses brand.
 In 2006, its last year as a public company, the company reported net sales of US$247 million.

 History

 1-800 Contacts was founded in 1995 by Jonathan C. Coon and John F. Nichols, and was incorporated in February that year.
 The company held an IPO in 1998 on NASDAQ with the symbol CTAC with an offer price of $27.5M and share price of $12.50.
 They acquired Lens Express in 2002.

 Over the years, 1-800 Contacts has been owned by several companies.
 In June 2007, 1-800 Contacts was acquired by Fenway Partners for $24.25 per share.
 In June 2012, 1-800 Contacts was sold to WellPoint (now Anthem).
 In 2013 Wellpoint sold 1-800 Contacts to Thomas H. Lee Partners and glasses.com to Luxottica.
 AEA Investors acquired a majority interest in 1-800 Contacts in December 2015.

 In 2008, 1-800 Contacts entered into a partnership with Walmart to integrate phone and Internet orders for contact lenses with eye-doctor services and operations in Walmart's stores, The agreement ended in 2013.
 In June 2013, 1-800 Contacts launched glasses.com, a domain which the company has held since 1999.

-In 2020, global investment firm KKR acquired the company from AEA Investors.
-The sale follows many years of strong growth and technology innovation for the vision brand.

-Direct-to-Consumer Business Model

-As one of the first direct-to-consumer models in the vision industry, 1-800 Contacts has spent the past 25 years providing direct access to contact lens at competitive prices for consumers.
-It offers a "Gajillion Percent Promise" on millions of contact lens in stock with a best-price guarantee.
-The company added ExpressExam, which takes 10 minutes to get a doctor-issued prescription within 24 hours.The brand hopes to make vision access easier for everyone at affordable prices.